3 Renovation Lessons Learned from a Greenwich Village Designer

 3. Stay close by and check in often.

 If you’re going with a major renovation and need to stay elsewhere while the work is underway, it’s really important to be close by and check in often.
 Even with all of the advance planning and ordering and designing that goes in to the process, there are decisions being made on the ground at every stage and you want to be a part of it.
 It’s not that you’re supervising the work or preventing mistakes, it’s that there are small decisions and many paths that the team will go down, and you can have an impact as design translates into build.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Talk to your contractor about when visits make sense and be a regular thought partner in the progress.
 Our insider also encouraged renovators to be kind to themselves and to their contractors: be prepared for mistakes – the wrong color, the wrong size, and unforeseen adjustments are an inevitable part of a complex and custom process.
 Forgive yourself and build in the emotional and scheduling contingencies to address mistakes and keep moving forward.